Lesson 1: What is climate change? What is happening, what is the evidence, and how does it relate to our food system?

 Teacher Guide: [To prepare for this lesson, see the following materials]

 To understand current climate perceptions in your state and across the nation, the newly updated Yale Climate Opinion maps are available here to visualize opinions on a range of climate-related questions, including support for climate education (above 60% support in all counties.
-79% of American public supports schools teaching global warming).
+79% of the American public supports schools teaching global warming).

 Greenhouse Effect definition: The Greenhouse effect is "an atmospheric heating phenomenon, caused by shortwave solar radiation being readily transmitted inward through the earth's atmosphere but longer wavelength infrared radiation (heat) less readily transmitted outward, owing to its absorption by atmospheric carbon dioxide, water vapor, methane, and other gases."
-Global warming is caused by the additional greenhouse effect, beyond what is normal for Earth's atmosphere, due to the addition of greenhouse gases from human activity.
+Global warming is caused by the additional or enhanced greenhouse effect, beyond what is normal for Earth's atmosphere, due to the addition of greenhouse gases from human activity.
 Analogies: Earth wearing a blanket (greenhouse effect), Earth catching a fever (additional greenhouse effect).

-Connection between climate change and food systems: see Center for Ecoliteracy's "Understanding Food and Climate" interactive guide.
+Connection between climate change and food systems: Center for Ecoliteracy's "Understanding Food and Climate" interactive guide.
 Additional student activities available in the guide.